HARSHIDS-4/concession-stand/README.md

 # 🎟️ Concession Stand Program

 Hi there!
-This is a simple Python project I built to practice basic programming concepts like functions, dictionaries, user input, and formatting output in a fun way.
+This is a simple Python project I built to practice basic programming concepts like functions, dictionaries, user input,file handling and formatting output in a fun way.

 The idea is to simulate a digital **concession stand** — like the kind you’d see at a movie theater or a school event.
-It shows a menu, lets you choose items and quantities, calculates your total bill, and prints a neat receipt with the current date and time.
+It shows a menu, lets you choose items and quantities, calculates your total bill, and prints a neat receipt with the current date and time.it can even store your previous receipt.

 ---

 ## 🧾 What It Does

+- Displays your previous receipt
 - Shows a menu of snacks and drinks with prices
 - Lets users choose items and enter how many they want
+- Asks for coupon
 - Calculates the total cost
 - Prints a formatted receipt
 - Displays the date and time of purchase

 ---